Democritus: Atomism

 The atomistic void hypothesis was a response to the paradoxes of Parmenides and Zeno, the founders of metaphysical logic, who put forth difficult-to-answer arguments in favor of the idea that there can be no movement.
 They held that any movement would require a void—which is nothing—but a nothing cannot exist.
 The Parmenidean position was "You say there is a void; therefore the void is not nothing; therefore there is not the void."
 The position of Parmenides appeared validated by the observation that where there seems to be nothing there is air, and indeed even where there is not matter there is something, for instance light waves.
+The atomists agreed that motion required a void, but simply rejected the argument of Parmenides on the grounds that motion was an observable fact.
+Therefore, they asserted, there must be a void.